'Gun Girl' Kaitlin Bennett met with student protest at Ohio University campus

 About 400 students gathered to see Bennett at the Baker Center on campus, where she was met with chants of "go home," according to the university's student newspaper, The Post.

+"For the next hour and a half, they started a riot and continued to throw things at me, they poured hot coffee on me, and vandalized my friend's truck, all because we are Trump supporters that think for ourselves," Bennett said in her statement.

+She also said she hoped President Donald Trump would see the incident and "strip federal funding from Ohio University for allowing its students to get violent and terrorize conservatives."

-The provocateur posted video of herself in a vehicle as students threw drinks and shouted expletives at her as the vehicle attempted to leave.
+The provocateur posted video of herself in a truck as students threw drinks and shouted expletives at her as the vehicle attempted to leave.

-"I will absolutely be returning to @ohiou's campus again, and next time I'll bring an army of gun owners for an open carry walk through campus," Bennett said in a tweet.
-"You can't keep us away and you can't keep us silent.
-Just like Donald Trump, we will always win."

 Other videos posted to numerous social media platformed showed Bennett followed by a large crowd of students as she walked on campus, shouting taunts and throwing toilet paper at her.